Introduction to Public Procurement Regulation: Basic Principles and Concepts

 UK Public Procurement Law

-This module examines in detail those aspects of UK procurement law that do not derive from the EU's procurement regime.
+This module examines in detail core aspects of the new post-Brexit UK public procurement Act and Regulations.
+However, it is also vital to study those aspects of UK procurement law which operate outside these regulations.
 In particular, the module will consider how the UK's general rules of constitutional and administrative law operate in the area of public procurement and may impact upon procurement practice.

 The subjects covered include the impact of Freedom of Information law for disclosure of information; application and consequences in procurement of the ultra vires rule; local government powers relating to shared service and joint procurement; and judicial control of procurement awards through common law judicial review and the "Blackpool" implied contract governing tendering procedures.